AlecDannmayr/Public_chatGPT_Terminal/README.md

 ### Developed by Alec Dannmayr

-TerminatorGPT is a micro cml (command line) operated software package for accessing ChatGPT from your Linux cml.
+TerminatorGPT is a micro cmd (command line) operated software package for accessing ChatGPT from your Linux, Windows or Mac Terminal.

 ## Installation